HN-admin/MiniProject_MachineLearning/README.md

 1. For PID control, run 2.1 and 2.2 together in both arduino and python, respectively.
 2. For PPO control, run 3.1 and 3.2 together in both arduino and python, respectively.
-3. Both PPO and PID python codes are capable to interface with Node-RED using MQTT connection.
+3. Both PPO and PID python codes are capable to interface with Node-RED using MQTT protocol.